kuba2k2/alpine-home-assistant/README.md

 # Supervisor & AppArmor - this will install and start Home Assistant
 sudo apk add hassio-supervised
 ```

+**Home Assistant will automatically be started** and added as an autostart service in OpenRC.

 See Docker containers starting up: